Register company in Bahamas: Introduction

 Step 6: Business licenses

-- If a business license is necessary, Tetra Consultants will continue to process the relevant application with the Department of Inland Revenue to ensure that your business operations can be conducted smoothly.
+- As companies conducting business within the Bahamas must have a license from the Ministry of Finance’s Business License Unit according to the Business License Act, Tetra Consultants will continue to process the relevant application with the Department of Inland Revenue to ensure that your business operations can be conducted smoothly.

-- Companies are also required to renew their business license annually.
-As such, we will continue to remind and process your application for a business license.
+- Companies are also required to renew their business license annually and pay annual fees according to your company’s turnover rate.
+As such, we will continue to remind and process your application and payment for a business license.

 Step 7: Financial reporting and taxation obligations